Millions of people across the world wear contact lenses either weekly or daily, and many could be affected by contact lens irritation.

 It’s a good idea to understand the best practices around wearing and even putting in contact lenses, as well as the reasons that could be causing contact lens irritation.

-Over 75% of contact lens wearers suffer from dry eyes at some point, so it’s possible that you may have been affected, but why?
+53% of contact lens wearers in the UK claim one of the main reasons for discontinuation is discomfort, so it might possible that you may have been affected, but why?

-Contact lenses are a leading cause of dry eyes, as they can irritate, break and displace the lipid layer on the eye.
+Contact lenses are a leading cause of dry eyes, as they can irritate the eye and cause dry eye syndrome.

 They could also prevent tears from adequately covering the eye’s surface.
 In this instance, using a rehydrating eye drop that’s also suitable for contact lenses could be considered.

-Optrex Rehydrating Eye Drops, for example, can help reduce symptoms of dry eyes while also being suitable for contact lens wearers.
+Optrex Intensive Eye Drops, for example, can help reduce symptoms of dry eyes while also being suitable for contact lens wearers.

 Types of Contact Lenses